 To see the final tally and worth of John’s watch collection

 That gets us up to 20 watches, and some pretty unique and rare ones at that.
-So what’s the total value so far?
+So what’s the total value of Mayer’s collection from Talking Watches 2?

 We’re at $6,605,400 as the estimated value of John Mayer’s Talking Watches 2 collection.
 But we’ve still got one Talking Watches to go!
 Stay tuned for our estimates of John’s first Talking Watches, as well as other watches we’ve seen him sporting in public.